 Walking someone else’s dog sounds like it could be the happiest way to make money.
 We definitely consider ourselves dog people, so helping someone who doesn’t have the time to give their pet exercise sounds like a pretty noble cause.
 Hell, we’ve offered to walk dogs for free.
 Again, the gig economy is helping you stay in shape, spend some time outdoors, and make some fast cash, all while hanging out with man’s best friend.
-Biggest drawback: you’re responsible for someone elses pet.
-If it runs away, eats something sketchy, gets hit by a car, etc. that’s on you.
+Biggest drawback: you’re responsible for someone else’s pet.
+If the dog runs away, eats something sketchy, gets hit by a car, etc. that’s on you.

-One of my favorite past side-hustles was being a soccer ref.
+One of my favorite past fitness side-hustles was being a soccer ref.
 I made $20 a game to hang out with a couple of friends, run up and down the field, and watch soccer.
 We loved tournament weekends because you could easily knock out 3-4 games in a half day of work.
 Obviously, you’ll want to pick a sport that you know the rules of, and I’m not sure that baseball umpires actually move anything other than their arms, so the degree of movement can vary.
 Drawback: parents that take youth sports too seriously are assholes, and they’re pretty much exclusively who you deal with.

 This is another side-hustle I had for a small amount of time, working for Two Men & a Truck.
 Lifting heavy things, loading them up, and unloading them is one hell of a workout.
 You don’t even have to make it a formal thing, check Craigslist and other local listing sites.
 If you’ve got a truck or a trailer, offering to deliver appliances could also be pretty lucrative.
 People are always looking to hire daily laborers, or just someone to help rearrange a couple of things.
 Biggest drawback: potentially inconsistent work, which could lead to inconsistent pay.

-Setting up a bike tour to hit up all the local tourist attractions, or even local breweries or restaurants can be a great hustle to get outdoors, meet new people, be active, get other people active, see more of your city, and make some dough on the side.
+Set up a bike tour to hit up all the local tourist attractions, or even local breweries or restaurants can be a great hustle to get outdoors, meet new people, be active, get other people active, see more of your city, and make some dough on the side.
 On second thought, I’m not sure why we aren’t doing this now…Drawback: location & weather dependant.
 People aren’t going to pay for a bike tour of a one horse town in the middle of winter.